foundersandcoders/camdenmaps/README.md

 maps.camden.gov.uk site

-To run,
+# Developing

+### Installation

+Once you have cloned with git, run:

 install:
 ```
-npm install nodemon -g
+npm install gulp -g
 ```

-use command:
+and use command:

 ```
-npm start
+gulp
 ```

+to install dependencies, run the sass compiler and browserify the app.

+### Tests

 To run acceptance tests, use command:
 ```